How to Become a Nurse Anesthetist, Nurse Midwife, or Nurse Practitioner

 In addition, APRN positions may require certification in cardiopulmonary resuscitation (CPR), basic life support (BLS) certification, and/or advanced cardiac life support (ACLS).

 Communication skills.
 Advanced practice registered nurses must be able to communicate with patients and other healthcare professionals to ensure that the appropriate course of action is understood.

 Critical-thinking skills.
 APRNs must be able to assess changes in a patient’s health, quickly determine the most appropriate course of action, and decide if a consultation with another healthcare professional is needed.

 Compassion.
-Nurses should be caring and sympathetic when treating patients who are in pain or who are experiencing emotional distress.
+APRNs should be caring and sympathetic when treating patients who are in pain or who are experiencing emotional distress.

 Interpersonal skills.
-Advanced practice registered nurses must work with patients and families as well as with other healthcare providers and staff within the organizations where they provide care.
+APRNs must work with patients and families as well as with other healthcare providers and staff within the organizations where they provide care.
 They should work as part of a team to determine and execute the best possible healthcare options for the patients they treat.

 Leadership skills.
-Advanced practice registered nurses often work in positions of seniority.
+APRNs often work in positions of seniority.
 They must effectively lead and sometimes manage other nurses on staff when providing patient care.

 Resourcefulness.
 APRNs must know where to find the answers that they need in a timely fashion.

 Some APRNs may take on managerial or administrative roles, while others go into academia.
 APRNs who earn a doctoral degree may conduct independent research or work in an interprofessional research team.